onriv/lean4ij/README.md

 - Manually: Download the [latest release](https://github.com/onriv/lean4ij/releases/latest) and install it manually using `Settings/Preferences` > `Plugins` > `⚙️` > `Install plugin from disk...` For nightly builds go to [Actions/build](https://github.com/onriv/lean4ij/actions/workflows/build.yml), click the latest success run and scroll to the buttom.

-The plugin should be compatible from version 2024.1 and can not support the earlier versions for depending on textmate plugin's extension api.
-(We are planning to remove the dependence of textmate.
-After it done the plugin can be compatible from 2023.2)
+The plugin should be compatible from version 2024.1 and can not support the earlier versions for depending some experimental api)

 ## Usage